Playboy Club: History

-There was also a Playboy Club in Montreal Canada.
+There was also a Playboy Club in London, UK, opened in 1966 (closed in 1981), and in Montreal, Canada, which opened on July 15, 1967 (closed in 1976).
 Playboy Clubs operated in Japan, under a franchise arrangement, in Tokyo, Osaka, Nagoya, and Sapporo.
-There were Playboy Club resorts in Ocho Rios, Jamaica, Great Gorge at McAfee, New Jersey, and at Lake Geneva, Wisconsin, as well as Club-Hotels such as the Playboy Plaza in Miami Beach, Florida and Playboy Towers in Chicago.
-The last American location before Playboy Club Las Vegas opened was Lansing, Michigan, located in the Hilton Hotel, which closed in July 1988.
+The first Japanese club opened in Tokyo in 1983, and the final club to close in Japan was in Tokyo in 2008.
+There was also a Playboy Club resort in Ocho Rios, Jamaica, opened in December 1964.
+It was a club resort similar to the ones in USA in Great Gorge at McAfee, New Jersey and at Lake Geneva, Wisconsin, as well as Club-Hotels such as the Playboy Plaza in Miami Beach, Florida and Playboy Towers in Chicago.
+The last American location before Playboy Club Las Vegas opened was in Buffalo, New York, located at the Playboy International Hotel, which closed in 1991.

 International Clubs existed until the 1991 closing of the Manila, Philippines Club located in the Silahis International Hotel.
 In 2010, International Clubs were opened in Macao and Cancún but, in time, the Macao Club closed in 2013 and the Cancún Club closed in 2014.
 Manila was the only Club ever to be featured in Architectural Digest.

 During the last three months of 1961, more than 132,000 people visited the Chicago club, making it the busiest night club in the world.
 Playboy Club membership became a status symbol.
 Only 21% of all key holders ever went to a club.
 At $25.00 per year per membership, Playboy grossed $25 million for every 1,000,000 members.

 The Rabbit-headed metal Playboy key (supplanted by a metal key-card in 1966) was required for admission to a club.
 They were presented to the Door Bunny.